 I’m naturally frugal now and know how to live WELL on less.
 I give a LOT less crap when critics think I’m poor or should be spending more money on things I honestly don’t care about.

-And last year our net worth went up 100k and I didn’t even lift a finger to make that happen.
+And last year, our net worth went up to 100k, and I didn’t even lift a finger to make that happen.

 So, yeah, that first 100k sucks.

 It was hard because I had to learn how to become rich.
 And becoming rich is learning to enjoy life while spending like you are MUCH poorer than you really are.
 It was a hard lesson to learn.